Skip to content

 Now the services are deployed (including the service which creates the staging area) we can open the Data Controller web interface and make the necessary configurations:

-• Admin Group - will have full access to DC
+• Admin Group - the members of this group will have full access to Data Controller

 First, open the $(appLoc)/services/settings.sas file in SAS Studio, and copy the code.